 The goal is keeping your hands warm.
 Mittens work better in this regard then gloves.
 I personally prefer gloves or mittens that have large enough sleaves to go over my ski jacket cuffs.
 Other people prefer the opposite.
 See my article on Mittens vs Gloves for skiing if you need some help deciding which is better for you.

-I find that gloves outside of sleaves prevents snow from going down your sleeves when you fall and also keep air from blowing up your sleeves keeping your warmer.
+I find that gloves outside of sleeves prevent snow from going up your sleeves when you fall.
+It also keeps air from blowing up your sleeves keeping your warmer.
 A lot of people like going the other way.
 I look for gloves with large sleeves that go over my sleeves.
-Some like Swany have zipper vents that help on hot days and also give you a place to put hand warmers inside.
+Some have zipper vents that help on hot days and also give you a place to put hand warmers inside.

 For a hat, it is important to choose something that works under a helmet.
 This means no big fluff balls or other features.
 The hat needs to be tight fitting and I prefer it covers my ears.